Does my dog really need a dental?? Is it absolutely necessary??

 Question: The doctor has recommended extraction of some of my pet’s teeth but will he still be able to eat without these teeth?

-Yes.
-Our goal in veterinary dental care is for our patients to have mouths free of infection and pain.
-It is much better to have no tooth at all than to have an infected tooth with a root abscess or a painful broken tooth.
-We have many dog and cat patients that are able to eat a regular diet with few or even no teeth!
+Our aim in veterinary dental care is to ensure our patients have mouths free from infection and pain.
+It’s far better to have no teeth at all than to live with an infected tooth, a root abscess, or a painful broken tooth.
+Many of our dog and cat patients thrive on a regular diet even with few or no teeth!

 Question: I can’t tell that my pet is in any pain even though he has broken teeth and red inflamed gums.
 Wouldn’t he stop eating if he was in any pain?

-Some pets will stop eating all together when their teeth, bone, and gums hurt badly enough.
-The vast majority, however, will find some tactic to keep eating.
-They may chew on the other side of their mouths or swallow their kibble whole.
-Pets have an extremely strong instinct to survive no matter what discomfort they feel.
-Sometimes the symptoms of periodontal disease are so vague that we don’t notice them.
-Pets may be reluctant to hold their toys in their mouths, be less playful, resent having their teeth brushed, have a hard time sleeping, or have no outward symptoms at all.
-Often, after we have treated broken teeth or extracted infected teeth, our patients’ parents tell us that they act more energetic and playful than they have in years!!
+Some pets may stop eating entirely when their teeth, bones, or gums hurt badly enough.
+However, most will find a way to keep eating, like chewing on the other side of their mouth or swallowing kibble whole.
+Pets have a strong survival instinct, even when they’re in discomfort.
+Sometimes the signs of periodontal disease are so subtle that we don’t notice them.
+Pets might avoid holding toys in their mouths, become less playful, resist tooth brushing, struggle to sleep, or show no symptoms at all.
+Often, after treating broken or infected teeth, pet owners report their pets seem more energetic and playful than they’ve been in years!

 Question: How often should a routine dental cleaning be performed?

-Every patient is different so this is a hard question to answer.
-Usually the smaller dogs should have their teeth cleaned earlier and more often because their teeth are more crowded in their mouths.
-Bigger dogs may not develop tartar as quickly but their mouths should be monitored closely for any broken teeth.
-Cats are all individuals and should be examine closely for any excessive gingivitis which may be an indication of some special cat diseases like resorptive lesions or stomatitis/gingivitis syndrome.
+Every patient is unique, so this can be a tough question to answer.
+Smaller dogs typically need their teeth cleaned earlier and more frequently because their teeth tend to be more crowded.
+Larger dogs might not develop tartar as quickly, but their mouths should still be checked regularly for broken teeth.
+Cats are all different and should be carefully examined for excessive gingivitis, which could indicate specific feline conditions like resorptive lesions or stomatitis/gingivitis syndrome.

 Question: How can periodontal disease hurt my pet?
 IS it really a big deal for my dog to have bad teeth?

 A clean mouth is a healthy mouth.
-Clean the teeth before the problem is so bad we have to pull the teeth (which is way more expensive) 🙂
+Take care of your pet’s teeth before the situation worsens to the point of needing extractions (which is much more expensive)! 🙂

 Wag More, Bark Less,